Crimewavezz/Crimewavezz/README.md

 I'm an absolute coffee addict and wannabe software engineer who recently started his journey in "serious" programming and self-improvement.
 I absolutely love Linux and gaming, thus majority of my projects is falling in between of these two areas, currently I'm working on:

-- Quakewavez - Having fun while learning C/C++, modernizing engine and adding cross-platform support.
+- Quakewavez - Having fun while learning C/C++, fixing bugs, modernizing engine and adding cross-platform support.
 - ms2blend - Blender Export/Import plugin for models/skeletons created with Milkshape3D.